About Park Romney Information about Park Romney, Mormon Apostate, Progeny of Polygamy

 Apparently, Dana Milbank and the Washington Post's editorial staff's credibility was rooted in such rock solid research as the "Jeffrey Holland is not a dodo defense" of Mormonism when they engaged in the obvious and transparently willful public disparagement of Park Romney for simply telling the truth.
 Dana Milbank was assigned to cover the Romney campaign at the time.
 The Washington Post's motivation for the unscrupulous disparagement of a credible objection to Mitt Romney's campaign from another former Mormon High Priest on legitimate grounds is better understood in view of the ties between the Washington Post and the CIA, as observed by Huffington Post's Norman Soloman, and long standing rumors, observations, and reports of the ties between the CIA and the Mormon Church as discussed in Utah Lighthouse Ministry's publication, the Salt Lake Messenger in 1976.

-Dana Milbank, whose relationship with the American intelligence community was all but assured when he became a member of Yale's secret Skull and Bones society, is clearly no stranger to motivated "journalism".
+Dana Milbank, whose relationship with the American intelligence community is presumed by many to have been all but assured when he became a member of Yale's secret Skull and Bones society, is clearly no stranger to motivated "journalism".
 He attempts to frame Park Romney as a "spokesman" for the LGBT community solely on the basis of an interview of Park Romney by Utah Pride.
 No discussion whatsoever took place between Park Romney and Dana Milbank that could even be reasonably misunderstood to mean Park had any such relationship with the LGBT community.
 Nothing in the Utah Pride interview makes any such suggestion.
 Utah Pride has published many interviews with many people.
 Park's support of same sex marriage became of legitimate interest to Utah Pride.
 To frame Park Romney as a "spokesperson" for the LGBT community, or to suggest that Utah Pride ever "embraced him" as such is both irresponsible journalism and an insult to the LGBT community.
 Park explains, "I am not gay and am in no way qualified to be a spokesperson for the LGBT community.
 Such a suggestion is an insult to the highly credible and extremely well qualified leadership of that community and to the community itself, apparently motivated to use such a distinction to discredit me in the eyes of homophobes.
 My support for same sex marriage was my own spontaneous and private call of conscience and reaction to the offensive, hypocritical, duplicitous and dishonest Proposition 8 campaign sponsored by the Mormon Church in California."

 The relationship between the American intelligence community and the Skull and Bones society is widely understood to be quite accurately portrayed in the Hollywood production The Good Shepherd, starring Matt Daman, Angelina Jolie, and Robert DeNiro.
 It was inspired in part by the true story of the American intelligence community's involvement in Cuba and the botched Bay of Pigs operation and portrays the intelligence community's involvement in "enhanced" interrogation, assassination, and misinformation, and the intimate role played by members of the Skull and Bones society.
 Park Romney has intimated at connections between the CIA and the Mormon Church in more than one of his articles, including Mormon Fraud: a Reflection of American Naivete.
 No small wonder then, that the Washington Post and the Mormon Church are anxious to trash the credibility of Park Romney in a spirit similar to what the CIA is reported to have participated in with the "wrongful disgrace of Gary Webb", the San Jose Mercury News Reporter who became famous for uncovering the CIA's links to drug smuggling and weapons deals that stained the Regan administration.
 Gary Webb's story became the basis of the feature film, Kill the Messenger.
 Park, on more than one occasion has been asked, "Why aren't you already dead?".
 Gary Webb was ultimately found dead in a hotel room with two gunshot wounds to the head.
 Curiously, two gunshot wounds to Gary Webb's head were ruled "a suicide".